I2C: Timing diagram

-In order to avoid false marker detection, there is a minimum delay between the SCL falling edge and changing SDA, and between changing SDA and the SCL rising edge.
-Note that an I2C message containing n data bits (including acknowledges) contains n + 1 clock pulses.
+To avoid false marker detection, there is a minimum delay between the SCL falling edge and changing SDA, and between changing SDA and the SCL rising edge.
+The minimum delay time is dependent upon the data transfer rate in use.
+Note that an I2C message containing n data bits (including acknowledgements) contains n + 1 clock pulses.

 Software Design

 I2C lends itself to a "bus driver" software design.
 Software for attached devices is written to call a "bus driver" that handles the actual low-level I2C hardware.
 This permits the driver code for attached devices to port easily to other hardware, including a bit-banging design.

-Example of bit-banging the I2C protocol

-Below is an example of bit-banging the I2C protocol as an I2C controller (master).
-The example is written in pseudo C. It illustrates all of the I2C features described before (clock stretching, arbitration, start/stop bit, ack/nack).

-// Hardware-specific support functions that MUST be customized: